Feyerabend/bb/workbook/ch06/understand/README.md

 asynchronous with the prevailing trends of the time.

-I couldn't find any space that explored programming in the way I understood it, so I started writing my own papers and collecting my thoughts—just for myself.
+I couldn't find any space that explored programming in the way I understood it, so I started writing my own papers and collecting my thoughts--just for myself.
 I'd finish them, then throw them into a "drawer" (or to be correct: a folder).
 At one point, I tried to publish some of my ideas, but they were heavily misunderstood and distorted when they went to print.
 It was such a discouraging experience that I gave up on the idea of publishing altogether.